xiboy/vagrant-ovirt3/README.md

 * `ca_cert_file` - Like `ca_cert_store`, but provides a file containing a single
   certificate.
 * `quota` - The ID of the quota to use.
 This can be retrieved via the REST API
+* `memory_guaranteed` - The amount of memory guaranteed to the VM. *Supported by oVirt 3.6 and above only*

 ### Domain Specific Options